Innovational Research Incentives Scheme Veni

 When to apply

 A funding round is held every year.
-The deadline for submitting applications in the 2016 round was 5 January, 14:00 hrs (Central European Time).
+The deadline for submitting applications in the round 2017 is 10 January, 14:00 hrs (Central European Time).

 All applications are assessed in a nationwide competition.